Thomas E. Baker

 B.S., Florida State University

-With over three decades of law teaching experience, Professor Baker is a nationally-recognized constitutionalist who has received numerous awards for his teaching, including the first-ever Pioneer Award for his commitment and dedication to students from the FIU Student Bar Association in 2004.
+With four decades of law teaching experience, Professor Baker is a nationally-recognized constitutionalist who has received numerous awards for his teaching, including the first-ever Pioneer Award for his commitment and dedication to students from the FIU Student Bar Association in 2004.
 Since then, students have voted him “Professor of the Year” multiple times.
-He received the FIU Top Scholar Award in 2012 and the FIU Faculty Recognition Award in 2010.
+He also received the FIU Top Scholar Award and the FIU Faculty Recognition Award.

 From 1979 to 1998, Professor Baker was a member of the faculty at Texas Tech University School of Law, where he held the Alvin R. Allison Distinguished Professorship and received every teaching award the law school and the University conferred.
 He was the Distinguished Fulbright Professor of American Constitutional Law at the National and Kapodistrian University of Greece in 1992.
 He served on the Board of Editors of the Journal of Supreme Court History from 1991 to 1993.
 He was a visiting professor at the Fredric G. Levin College of Law at the University of Florida and at the Marshall-Wythe School of Law at the College of William & Mary.